open-neuromorphic/snn-book/README.md

 Artificial Neural Networks (ANNs) can solve tremendously complicated problems.
 But we know that biological brains are *much* more **expressive** and can solve *much* tougher tasks.
-In brains, the computational power comes from **spiking** neurons that are **both digital and analog** [@Neumann_2012], that is, biological cells that gather analog information internally, but emits signals digitally via discrete electrical pulses (spikes).
+In brains, the computational power comes from **biological neurons** that are **both digital and analog** [@Neumann2012], that is, biological cells that gather analog information internally, but emit signals digitally via discrete electrical pulses (which we informally call _spikes_). **Spiking** neurons are either digital or analog (or hybrid) implementations of the biological neurons, which integrate incoming information and generate discrete spikes upon meeting certain conditions.

-In SNNs, **spiking** neurons are used instead of the **artificial** neurons we see in ANNs.
+In SNNs, **spiking** neurons are used instead of the conventional **artificial** neurons (e.g., $\texttt{sigmoid}$, $\texttt{ReLU}$, etc.) that we see in the ANNs.
-SNNs are more powerful, faster, and more energy-efficient than SNNs when deployed on specialized **neuromorphic hardware**.
+SNNs are more computationally expressive and more energy-efficient and faster than ANNs when deployed on specialized **neuromorphic hardware**.
 But, they are hard to understand and difficult to train.
 This book is meant to help: we will give you a thorough intuitive understanding of SNNs and show you how to design, build, train, and execute them.

 ## How to read the book